A new build boom in London’s latest investment hotspot

 SPD – is to provide detailed planning guidance and information for the Camberwell Community Council area for the next 15 years

 TfL has published a consultation for the Bakerloo line extension and it’s creating quite a buzz.
-Camberwell is being labeled as a new property investment zone, even if the Tube doesn’t come to the area directly it stands to benefit immensely.
+Camberwell is being labelled as a new property investment zone, even if the Tube doesn’t come to the area directly it stands to benefit immensely.

 Air: London City Airport is the nearest to serve Camberwell, being 9.3 miles away but Gatwick and Heathrow are also easy to reach via the transport network.